Tipsy (song): Background

 "Tipsy" peaked at number two on the Billboard Hot 100 on April 17, 2004, after 14 weeks on the chart, and it peaked at number two on the Hot R&B/Hip-Hop Singles & Tracks.
-Outside of the United States, "Tipsy" peaked within the top ten of charts in Australia, New Zealand, and the United Kingdom, but topped the UK R&B Singles Chart in the latter country.
-To date, "Tipsy" has been J-Kwon's biggest and only hit, with his next single "You and Me" being a moderate success peaking in the Top 20 on the U.S. Rap chart.
+Outside of the United States, "Tipsy" peaked within the top 10 of charts in Australia, New Zealand, and the United Kingdom, but topped the UK R&B Singles Chart in the latter country.
+To date, "Tipsy" has been J-Kwon's biggest and only hit, with his next single "You & Me" being a moderate success peaking in the top 20 on the U.S. Rap chart.
 J-Kwon was 17 at the time of the release of "Tipsy", a song considered an ode to underage drinking.

 The song samples the beat of the 1977 song "We Will Rock You" by British rock band Queen.

 Music video

 In the video, J-Kwon holds a house party.
 The video pays homage to House Party, Risky Business, and the music video of the song "Gin and Juice".
-So So Def's Daz Dillinger, Jermaine Dupri, Da Brat, and Derrty's Murphy Lee make cameo appearances.
+Daz Dillinger, Jermaine Dupri, Da Brat, and Murphy Lee make cameo appearances.
 Comedian and actor Lavell Crawford also makes an appearance at the end and beginning as J-Kwon's father.